Police search for 'suspicious' man after student was followed after school

 Central Hawke’s Bay police are asking the public for help to find a “suspicious” man who followed a student after school on Tuesday.

-Police received a report that a man had followed the student between 3pm and 3.15pm in Waipawa.
+Police received a report that a man had followed the student between 3pm and 3.15pm on High St in Waipawa.

 A police spokesperson said several officers responded and conducted checks of the area, but the man was not found.

-“We know incidents like this can be very alarming for parents and the wider community,” the spokesperson said.
+“We know incidents like this can be very alarming for parents and the wider community.”